tejaspatel-atc/financial_data_extraction/README.md

 ## Usage

 1. Place the PDF files you want to process in the pdfs/ folder.
 2. Open the pdf_data.ipynb file in Jupyter Notebook
 3. Run the notebook cells to process the PDF files and extract financial data.
 4. The processed data will be saved in the jsonl/ folder.

+## Output Location
+1. After proceed with usage steps, you will find pdf_summary.jsonl for summary and extracted_data.jsonl under jsonl folder for table extraction.